hanbikan/custom-indicator-with-viewpager2/README.md

 # custom-indicator-with-viewpager2
 A simple example of custom indicator for ViewPager2.
+Also it can be attached to recycler view using PagerSnapHelper.

 <img src="https://user-images.githubusercontent.com/58168528/183252255-a66e1fb3-aed1-4cd1-a025-292cf57fdb92.gif" width="300px"/> | <img src="https://user-images.githubusercontent.com/58168528/183554925-4cec3182-cdcd-41ee-941d-034328f2f8ff.gif" width="300px"/>